Healing the Heart – Mind with Rose Medicine

 • Press petals down so that they’re completely covered in honey.

-• OPTION 1: Let sit in a warm sunny place for a few weeks to a month.
+• OPTION 1: Let it sit in a warm sunny place for a few weeks to a month.

 • OPTION 2: Warm the honey and petal mixture in a double boiler for about 12-24 hours (do not cook!
 This will harm the beneficial components in the honey).